Third Crusade: Byzantine Empire

-The army, still accompanied by Béla III, left Belgrade on 1 July, crossed the Morava and headed for Braničevo, which was the seat of the local Byzantine administration since Belgrade had been devastated in recent wars with the Hungarians and Serbs.
+The army, still accompanied by Béla III, left Belgrade on 1 July, crossed the Morava and headed for Braničevo, which was the seat of the local Byzantine administration since Belgrade had been devastated in the Byzantine–Hungarian War (1180–1185) with the Hungarians and Serbs.
 The head of the Byzantine administration was a doux (duke).
 At Braničevo, Béla III took leave and returned to Hungary.
 He gave the crusaders wagons and in return Frederick gave him his boats, since they would no longer be travelling up the Danube.

 The Burgundian contingent under Archbishop Aimo II of Tarentaise and a contingent from Metz caught up with the army at Braničevo.
 The duke of Braničevo gave the army eight days' worth of provisions.
 The enlarged army, including a Hungarian contingent, left Braničevo on 11 July following the Via Militaris that led to Constantinople.
 They were harassed by bandits along the route.
 According to crusader sources, some captured bandits confessed that they were acting on the orders of the duke of Braničevo.

 On 25 July, Frederick was in Ćuprija when he received word that Peter of Brixey had arrived in Hungary with the contingent from Lorraine.
 It was there that the problems of communication between Frederick and Isaac became apparent.
-Frederick's envoys had reached Constantinople, but Isaac was away besieging rebels in Philadelphia.
+Frederick's envoys had reached Constantinople, but Isaac was away besieging rebels in Philadelphia under a pretender named Theodore Mangaphas.
 Nonetheless, John Kamateros wrote to inform Frederick that a market would be available in Sofia.
 It was probably from Ćuprija that Frederick sent another envoy, a Hungarian count named Lectoforus, to Constantinople to see what was going on.